-Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with the international Accordance and Figure 1.
-Reporting Standards as applicable in Pakistan and the requirements of the Companies Act, 2017, and for such internal control as the management determine is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with the International Accounting and Financial Reporting Standards as applicable in Pakistan and the requirements of the Companies Act, 2017, and for such internal control as the management determine is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-in preparing the consolidated financial statements, management is responsible for assessing the Group's ability to continue as going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or his no realistic alternative but to do so.
+In preparing the consolidated financial statements, management is responsible for assessing the Group's ability to continue as going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.

-Roam of directors are responsible for overseving the Group's financial reporting process.
+Board of directors are responsible for overseeing the Group's financial reporting process.